MALIBU CREEK ECOSYSTEM RESTORATION PROJECT

 For detailed information on the project, including alternatives considered, see the IFR with EIS/EIR link to the right.

-A public workshop is being held June 13, 2023 from 6 to 9 PM at the Malibu City Hall (23825 Stuart Ranch Road.
-Malibu, California 90265).
-The public is welcomed to attend the workshop and learn about the project, hear from the project team, and provide public comment.
+A public workshop was held June 13, 2023.
+A summary document along with a video of the workshop will be available shortly.
+Future public workshops will also be held as the project moves towards 90% design completion.
 Public and student education and community outreach programs for all ages are also planned to teach more about ecosystem restoration as well as the cultural legacy that encompasses the traditional lands of the Pipimaram (Fernandeño Tataviam), mitsqanaq’n (Ventureño Chumash) and Tongva (Gabrielino) people.

 The Malibu Creek Ecosystem Restoration Project has many benefits to local wildlife, beaches, and public safety.